AdobeDocs/campaign-classic.en/help/production/using/database-cleanup-workflow.md

 >[!IMPORTANT]
 >
->If one of these tasks fails, the following ones will not be executed.
+>If one of these tasks fails, the next ones are not executed.
->SQL queries with a **LIMIT** attribute will be executed repeatedly until all information is processed.

->[!NOTE]
 >
->The sections below describing the tasks carried out by the Database cleanup workflow are reserved for database administrators or users familiar with SQL language.
+>SQL queries with a **LIMIT** attribute are executed repeatedly until all information is processed.

 ### Lists to delete cleanup {#lists-to-delete-cleanup}